ntan04xx/gameweb/README.md

 Website to review games I have played.
 Includes brief introduction and link to individual game reviews.

-TBA: Start individual game reviews and refit image covers
+TBA: Do P3P game review

 ---
 permalink: /index.html